mary-rika/Lorem/README.md

+Home page UI in React .

-to run the project locally :
+to run the project:

 yarn install

 yarn start